brunokoga/Montevideo/ultimateCampaign_dir/campaignSystems/reputationAndFame.md

 If your Fame drops below 0, your reputation is based on infamy rather than fame.
 Treat your Fame as a positive number instead of a negative number for all rules relating to Fame, Sphere of Influence, and Prestige Points (for example, a villainous Fame of —20 is equivalent to a heroic Fame of 20 for the purpose of determining what awards you can buy).

-If an event would increase your Fame, you may choose to increase your Fame (bringing it closer to 0) or decrease your Fame (making it a larger negative number).
-For example, if your Fame is —20 and you publicly roll a 30 on a [Craft](skills/craft#_craft) check to create a masterwork sword (normally worth +2), you may increase your Fame to —18 or decrease it to —22.
+If an event would increase your Fame, you may choose to increase your Fame (bringing it closer to 0) or decrease your Fame (making it a larger negative number.
+For example, if your Fame is —20 and you publicly roll a 30 on a [Craft](skill_dir/craft#_craft) check to create a masterwork sword (normally worth +2), you may increase your Fame to —18 or decrease it to —22.
 Negative events that decrease your Fame always count as negative (a villain attacking innocent people doesn't make the public like him more).

 If you have a negative Fame, nonevil NPCs often have unfriendly or hostile reactions to you (see Table 3—7: Negative Fame Reactions).
 Note that if you have a reputation for being powerful and dangerous, NPCs might avoid you rather than confront you.